julianoabr/Azure-CloudShell/README.md

-# Azure Scripts - Powershell and Cloud Shell
+# Azure Cloud Shell Scripts - Powershell and Bash

 ## Know more about Bash in this link: